The inner critic is something we all hear from time to time.

 During a recent coaching session with one of my coaching program peers, the topic of the inner critic came up.
 We agreed that it could be an interesting exercise for me to explore in more detail who this critic actually was.

-After the session, my coach sent me a few tips to help write out this description (I’ve included these at the bottom of this post in case you want to try it for yourself).
+After the session, my coach sent me a few tips to help write out this description (I’ve included these below in case you want to try it for yourself).

 I was surprised by what came out when I sat down to write; it was something far more visceral than I expected.